 - Make the icing: Slice the butter up into pieces and place in a light-colored skillet.
 (Light colored helps you determine when the butter begins browning.)
 Melt the butter over medium heat, stirring occasionally.
 Once melted, the butter will begin to foam.
 Keep stirring occasionally.
 After 5-6 minutes, the butter will begin browning– you’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
-(Visual pictured here.)
-Once browned, remove from heat immediately and allow to cool for 5 minutes.
+You can see a visual in my How to Brown Butter post.
+Once browned, remove from heat immediately and cool for 5 minutes.
 The butter will eventually solidify, so don’t let it sit too long.
 After 5 minutes, whisk in the rest of the icing ingredients until smooth.
 Add more confectioners’ sugar for a thicker texture, if desired.
 Likewise, add more milk to thin out if needed.

 - Drizzle over cornmeal cake.
 Slice and serve warm or you can wait until it’s full cool to room temperature.
 Cover leftover cake tightly and store in the refrigerator for up to 5 days.